-Life History of Carpenter St. Croix Valley Nature Center’s Leopard Frog
+Life History of Carpenter St. Croix Valley Nature Center’s Northern Green Frog

-Carpenter Nature Center’s Leopard Frog is a wonderful ambassador, teaching thousands of visitors every year about our natural environment and the diversity of wildlife life found in our region.
-Our frog will live a comfortable life with humans, as he is provided with all the food he needs and safety from predators.
-He may even live to be nine years old which is much older than the typical 3 year lifespan of a wild Leopard Frog.
+Carpenter Nature Center’s Northern Green Frog is a wonderful ambassador, teaching thousands of visitors every year about our natural environment and the diversity of wildlife life found in our region.
+Our frog will live a comfortable life with humans, as she is provided with all the food she needs and safety from predators.
+She may even live to be ten years old which is much older than the typical 3-year lifespan of a wild Green Frog.

-Sadly 1/3 of the world’s amphibians are threatened or endangered.
-To help local frogs please do not use pesticides, herbicides and fertilizers.
+Northern Green Frogs are common across Minnesota and Wisconsin.
+However, worldwide, 1/3 of amphibians are threatened or endangered.
+To help local frogs please do not use pesticides, herbicides, or fertilizers.
 These chemicals are washed into local waterways and cause deformities in developing tadpoles and death in adult frogs.
 If you have a frog as a pet, please do not release it back to the wild.
 Captive frogs may have an infectious disease that could spread to the wild population.
-Instead consider donating the frog to a local nature center or to a classroom teacher.
-You can visit the Leopard Frog at Carpenter Nature Center daily from 8:00 a.m.- 4:30 p.m. in the Visitor Center.
+Instead, consider donating the frog to a local nature center or to a classroom teacher.
+You can visit the Northern Green Frog at Carpenter Nature Center daily from 8:00 a.m.- 4:30 p.m. in the Visitor Center.